Standoff ends with off-duty deputy shooting himself inside home in NW Harris County

 Deputies told ABC13 no SWAT officers were hit, and they did not shoot back.

-Jones will face aggravated assault charges for the alleged threat against his brother-in-law.
+Jones will face a felony charge of aggravated assault with a deadly weapon for the alleged threat against his brother-in-law.

 The Harris County Sheriff's Office said this is still an active scene.